wulib-wustl-edu/goldenseal-docs/pages/samvera/developer_resources/actor_stack.md

 the things it needs in it, when they're needed).
 For example, if you're uploading files from a remote source, the actor that fetches them needs to have the path to where they are, and needs this before creating derivatives and storing in Fedora.
-In Hyrax, we have a light wrapper class that has a work, an ability, and the environment hash.
+In Goldenseal, we have a light wrapper class that has a work, an ability, and the environment hash.
 Here's what it [looks like](https://github.com/samvera/hyrax/blob/master/app/actors/hyrax/actors/environment.rb).

 ### Control Flow Examples and Invocation Patterns